 If the plant is consumed it can cause burning in the mouth, heartburn, vomiting, severe abdominal pain, diarrhea, and kidney inflammation.

-It can can cause bleeding in the uterus and may have abortifacient effect.
+It can cause bleeding in the uterus and may have an abortifacient effect.
 Asarabacca should never be used by pregnant or nursing women.

 The essential oil is highly toxic and can cause kidney damage and respiratory system failure.
 It is corrosive to the mucous membranes and can irritant the skin and can cause blistering.

-There are mainly two substance found in the herb that are believed to be toxic, asarone and aristolochic acid.
-Oddly enough, the same substance are also believed to have have the most therapeutic properties, so the old saying that the difference between a poison and a cure usually lies in the dosage could be correct.
+There are mainly two substances found in the herb that are believed to be toxic, asarone and aristolochic acid.
+Oddly enough, the same substances are also believed to have the most therapeutic properties, so the old saying that the difference between a poison and a cure usually lies in the dosage could be correct.

 Laboratory experiments made on mice have indicated that asarone may cause liver cancer and that aristolochic acid may cause nephropathy and kidney failure but more studies are needed to confirm this.